 Participants in the performance category may wear costumes related to the focus of their entry.
-Participants in the exhibition category may wear costumes when their projects are being judged.
+Participants in the exhibition category may wear costumes during the time their projects are being judged.
 The costumes have to relate to their exhibition and chosen research topic.

-Students were wearing costumes during the presentation of their exhibit at Global Finals in Jinan.
+Students wearing costumes during the presentation of their exhibit at Global Finals in Shanghai.